 There’s a canoe for guest use on each quarry.
 A picture is worth a thousand words.

 The Standing Stone Circle is a favored place to visit in the beautiful light of morning or to watch the sunset from.
 You can sit in the dolman and meditate.
 We celebrate the solstice and equinox here and there have been several wedding ceremonies within this sacred space.
 Photos taken in and around the circle often reveal beautiful light forms not seen by the naked eye.

 David’s creations grace the areas around each cottage and even the interior of the Huckleberry Hideaway.
 There’s a tumulus made out of granite boulders and blocks that David built–yet another place to meditate, on the way out to Bragdon.
 You will find piles of granite pieces everywhere you go.
 You are welcome to prop them up, stack them– be creative and have fun, just watch out for granite bites.

-We have home-grown and home-cooked goods for sale to our guests.
-We offer the overflow of fresh organic vegetables from our garden in season.
+There may be home-grown and home-cooked goods for sale to our guests.
 Please note that harvest in Downeast doesn’t arrive until mid to late August.
 The other side of that is that it can continue right along into mid December with some vegetables.
 Depending on Joanna’s availability to the kitchen there may be Downeast Kimchi, pickles, jams, some breads,–perhaps baked beans.
 Joanna’s salsa is famous and to live for.
 If you find you finished up your tea bread the day you arrived, Joanna may have some in the freezer (you’d never know it had been frozen).
 Got a hankering for something mentioned here?
 Let Joanna know before you arrive and she will do her best to prepare it for your visit.